Skip to main content

 Follow these steps to connect your MongoDB and create queries to fetch usage data:

-2. Open the Advanced tab, and copy the MongoDB URI.
-If the URI is not available, open the environment variable file (docker.env for Docker or values.yaml for Kubernetes) and copy the APPSMITH_DB_URL.
-The URI looks like:
+If the URI is not visible, open your environment file (docker.env for Docker or values.yaml for Kubernetes) and copy the value of APPSMITH_DB_URL.

 mongodb://appsmith:Oabc123@localhost:27017/appsmith